You never get a second chance to make a good first impression.

 Research shows that students form their opinions about the instructor and the class in the first 15 minutes.
 So plan this first interaction with your students carefully.

-and try out the technology, microphone, lights, etc. Contact ITS Classroom Services if you need assistance 515-294-4000 or view the ITS Classroom Technology webpage
+and try out the technology, microphone, lights, etc. Contact ITS Solution Center if you need assistance 515-294-4000 or view the ITS Classroom Technology webpage

-- Set up clear communication strategies for the students.
+8. Set up clear communication strategies for the students.
 These could include when you will have office hours, the best way to contact you, e-mail parameters, phone policies, etc.

 9. Let your students see the enthusiasm you have for your subject and your love of teaching.
 It’s much more effective to begin the course letting students know that this is a course you want to teach with content you love, and that you are there to help them learn.